top of page

 Figure 3.
 Various viewshed model composites, starting in the north: (Top) North, North Central; (middle) Central, South Central; (bottom) South, and total combined (all observer points).
 Each image shows frequency of visibility to the selected observer points, from any location across the map area (green = lowest; red = highest).

 In the northern section of the East Bluff Trail much of the visibility is to the northwest and toward the east.
 A bit further south, in the north central section, the western areas of the lake, west bluff, and areas to the southwest become more visible.
-A complete change occurs in the central region of the trail as the visibility is becomes mostly toward areas to the east.
+A complete change occurs in the central region of the trail as the visibility becomes mostly toward areas to the east.
 Traveling further south into the south central portions of the trail, visibility returns across the lake to the west bluff and southwest areas, with some areas visible to the east.
 The southern sections of the trail run mostly eastward, with most visibility toward the south bluff and south end of the lake.

 Single line-of-sight (LOS) profiles can also help determine visibility at particular locations, regardless of viewshed.
 Figure 4 shows an elevation profile, created from LiDAR point cloud data, extending eastward from observer point 10.
 LOS is shown as a yellow highlighted dashed line.
 In this case, the viewshed extends out nearly 5000 feet, however, trees obstruct LOS near the observer point (top left) and towards the end of LOS (right).